WaifuBot/Documentation/Waifu.md

 # Your Waifu

 When you claim a waifu, you are not claiming the character.
 You are claiming an instance of the character: a waifu.
-Every waifu exists independently of its character; think of the waifu as a blue ball and the character as a box of blue balls.
+Every waifu exists independently of its character; think of the waifu as a car and the character as the model of car.
 Every waifu has individual stats, rarity, and cooldowns.

 ## Viewing Your Waifu
 ![view](https://cdn.discordapp.com/attachments/485936130064384001/528461059053453312/unknown.png)